 with the von Neumann entropy $S(\rho) = -\Tr[\rho \log_2 \rho]$.

-For any two states fulfilling Eq.~(\ref{eq:CatalysisPure}) it is possible to find an appropriate state of the catalyst by using the methods presented in~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.
-The state of the catalyst constructed in this way strongly depends on the particular states $\ket{\psi}^{AB}$ and $\ket{\phi}^{AB}$, which means that the catalyst is useful only for this particular transition.
-It has remained an open problem whether there is \emph{universal catalysis}, i.e., quantum states which can catalyze transitions for all quantum states fulfilling Eq.~(\ref{eq:CatalysisPure}).
-Here, we answer this question into the positive, proving that there exist universal catalyst states.
-We also investigate the role of catalysis for setups beyond the usual independent and identically distributed (iid) scenario.
-We show that there exists a sequence of two-qubit states $\{\ket{\psi_i}\}$ such that an unbounded number of singlets can be extracted from $\otimes_{i=1}^n\ket{\psi_i}$ by using catalysis, whereas without catalysis the probability for obtaining even one singlet is vanishingly small.
+For any two states fulfilling Eq.~(\ref{eq:CatalysisPure}), it is possible to find a catalyst by using the methods presented in~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.
+The constructed catalyst depends on the particular states $\ket{\psi}^{AB}$ and $\ket{\phi}^{AB}$, which makes it useful only for this particular transition.
+It is an open problem whether \emph{universal catalysis} exists, i.e., whether there are quantum states that can catalyze transitions for all quantum states fulfilling Eq.~(\ref{eq:CatalysisPure}).
+Here, we give a positive answer to this question.
+Furthermore, we explore the role of catalysis in asymptotic conversion.
+The advantage of catalysis for setups beyond the usual independent and identically distributed (iid) scenario is also discussed.

-We also introduce \emph{catalytic quantum communication}.
-In this task, the communicating parties make use of a noisy quantum channel only once, and have access to LOCC and entangled catalysts.
-We develop methods for estimating the \emph{catalytic capacity} of the channel, corresponding to the number of qubits which can be sent reliably in the presence of a catalyst.
-Our results imply that a general quantum channel of dimension $d$ can faithfully transmit $m$ qubits whenever the von Neumann entropy of its Choi state is below $\log_2 d - m$.
-As a consequence, any quantum channel of dimension $4$ with a Choi state having rank $2$ is able to transmit a qubit perfectly.
+Quantum information science strives to understand the limitations of sending quantum systems over long distances.
+As any practical quantum channel is necessarily subject to noise, knowing how many qubits can be reliably transmitted via a noisy channel is of crucial importance for the development of quantum technologies.
+The standard approach to this problem assumes that the communicating parties have unrestricted access to the channel.
+Then, the problem reduces to the evaluation of quantum capacity, a quantity which captures the number of reliably communicated qubits per channel use~\cite{LloydPhysRevA.55.1613,Divincenzo_1998,Barnum_1998,Schumacher_1998,Devetak1377491}.
+In this work, we introduce \emph{catalytic communication} where the communicating parties make use of a noisy quantum channel only once, and have access to LOCC and entangled catalysts.
+We develop methods of estimating the \emph{catalytic capacity} of the channel, corresponding to the number of qubits which can be sent reliably in the presence of a catalyst.
 For general quantum channels we provide upper and lower bounds on the catalytic capacity of the channel.